1963 FENDER JAZZ BASS

 Other 1963 Jazz bass characteristics: one piece logo including four individual patent numbers applied on top of the finish, Kluson no-name riveted clover reverse tuners, strapholder on headstock back, clay dot fret markers, neck butt date etc. ink stamps, fifth hole on neck butt for hanging while painting, body nail holes (for paint drying), tortoise shell/white/black/white pickguard or white/black/white nitrocellulose pickguard, thumb rest under G string, black bobbin pickups, ground shields under pickups, pickup cavity pencil date, small panhead shaped fastening screws on chrome bridge/pickup covers and on pots assembly plate, three heptagonal shaped knobs, CTS or Stackpole potentiometers, ground shield under pots assembly, round orange or yellow tone capacitor, cloth wiring, Switchcraft input jack, threaded bridge saddles.

 Serial numbers ranged from roughly 90000 up or L0001 to L20000, although there are many overlapping exceptions.
-For more precise dating cross reference the serial number with the instrument's neck butt, body date and pot codes.
+For more precise dating, cross reference the serial number with the instrument's neck butt date, body date and potentiometer codes.